 Prof. Annette Karmiloff-Smith

-Dr. Emma Meaburn
+Dr Emma Meaburn

 I am interested in the link between Down syndrome and Alzheimer's in children aged 4 to 16 years.
 I am a PhD student working as part of the CBCD and LonDownS consortium.
-In my MSc project, I researched the affect of TREM2 variants on pathology in Alzheimer's disease via microglial activation in brain regions, and in my BSc I researched the controversies in determining causes of neurodegeneration.
+In my MSc project, I researched the effect of TREM2 variants on pathology in Alzheimer's disease via microglial activation in brain regions, and in my BSc, I researched the controversies in determining causes of neurodegeneration.
 Drawing on previous research and experience I am now studying the link between a genetic, developmental phenotypically diverse condition, and an adult, late-onset degenerative disease.

 PhD Clinical Psychology